 8. Budding narcissism

-Narcissism is ability to see only one's own interests and perspective.
-Adults also can see things from others' perspectives and therefore take others' concerns into account.
+Narcissism is the inability to see anything other than one’s own interests and perspective.
+Adults also can see things from others’ perspectives and therefore take others’ concerns into account.

 This narcissistic belief may look initially like strength.
 In fact, it reflects a serious weakness in being unable to see beyond the self.